beerendan/ORM-E-Commerce-Back-End/README.md

 ## Usage
 Modify the .env file then run npm run seed to populate the database.
 Data can be viewed and edited using Insomnia on the port chosen.

-Screenshot of live project:

-Link to deployed project:
+Link to video walkthrough of project: https://drive.google.com/file/d/1b4Ee-zzLSLGdCKyz5a7_WyfxwE2ma-KG/view

 Link to project gitHub repository: https://github.com/beerendan/ORM-E-Commerce-Back-End